rackerlabs/rackspace-how-to/content/rackspace-monitoring/rackspace-monitoring-faq.md

 - **Network**: Even if your server is operating properly, it does little good if it cannot communicate over the network.
 This check monitors the rate at which your server is sending and receiving data.
-It sends a warning or alert if either rate drops below a value which you configure.
+It sends a warning or alert if either rate drops below a value that you configure.

 #### What is an entity?